waterhorse1/CMML_pytorch/README.md

 [CMML: Contextual Modulation Meta Learningfor Cold-Start Recommendation](https://arxiv.org/abs/2108.10511).

-Note that we have updated our experimental results on scenario-specific setting and please check the appendix of our new arxiv version.

 ## Code
 We offer the code of CMML for scenario-specific setting in cmml_scenario and user-specific setting in cmml_user.
 You can simply check these directories for specific instructions for training on CMML and main baseline algorithms.